-HTTP Live Streaming (HLS) for Windows Phone and Windows 8.1.
+HTTP Live Streaming (HLS) and MPEG-2 Transport Stream support for Windows Phone 7, Windows Phone 8, Silverlight, and Windows 8.1.

-A Windows Phone MediaStreamSource has been implemented that supports HTTP Live Streaming (HLS).
-It supports playing MPEG-2 transport streams (.ts files) containing H.264 video and MP3 or AAC audio as well as MP3 streams (.mp3 segments) and AAC streams (.aac segments) on both Windows Phone 7 and Windows Phone 8.
-There is experimental support for "AES-128" mode encrypted streams.
+A MediaStreamSource has been implemented that supports HTTP Live Streaming (HLS).
+It supports playing MPEG-2 transport streams (.ts segments) containing H.264 video and MP3 or AAC audio as well as MP3 streams (.mp3 segments) and AAC streams (.aac segments) on Windows Phone 7, Windows Phone 8, Silverlight, and Windows 8.1.
+Both live and prerecorded programs can be played, but seek only works for prerecorded programs.
+Playback of "AES-128" mode encrypted streams is supported.

 There is a sample application for WP7 that uses the SMF player (http://smf.codeplex.com/

 ) and a sample application for WP8 that uses the Player Framework (http://playerframework.codeplex.com/

 ).
 Both WP7 and WP8 have background audio player samples.
 All of the platforms have sample code that initializes and plays media in a MediaElement.